anksingh90/mani_py/questions/08_python_list_programs.md

 # Python List Programs

 ## 1. List with Their Cube
-Given `lst = [10, 'fun', 20]`, create a new list where numbers are replaced with their cubes.
+Given `lst = [10, 'fun', 20, 'World', 30, 'home']`, create a new list where numbers are replaced with their cubes.

 ---